ocbe-uio/pCRscore/README.md

 # Installation

 This package is under development and not yet available on PyPI.
-You can, nonetheless, install the development version directly from GitHub by running this command on your terminal:
+You can, nonetheless, install the development version directly from GitHub by running this command on your terminal (requires git):

 ```bash
 pip install git+https://github.com/ocbe-uio/pCRscore.git